Categories with Families: Unityped, Simply Typed, and Dependently Typed: Unityped cwfs

 A map of Lawvere theories from $(L, \C)$ to $(L', \C')$ is a (necessarily strict) finite-product preserving functor from $\C$ to $\C'$ that commutes with the functors $L$ and $L'$.
 Lawvere theories and their maps form a category $\Law$. \end{definition}

-Note that $L : \Ncat \to \C$ differs from the perhaps more familiar looking $\Ncatop_0 \to \C$, where $\Ncat_0$, a skeleton of the category of finite sets and functions, has an initial object $0$ and finite coproducts given by the sum of integers.
+Note that $L : \Ncat \to \C$ is usually (equivalently) presented as $\Ncatop_0 \to \C$, where $\Ncat_0$, a skeleton of the category of finite sets and functions, has an initial object $0$ and finite coproducts given by the sum of integers.

-\begin{theorem} The full subcategory $\Ucwf_\ctx$ of $\Ucwf$, having as object \emph{contextual} ucwfs, is equivalent to $\Law$. \end{theorem} \begin{proof} Let $(\C, T_\C)$ be a contextual ucwf.
+\begin{theorem} The categories $\Ucwf_\ctx$ and $\Law$ are equivalent. \end{theorem} \begin{proof} Let $(\C, T_\C)$ be a contextual ucwf.
 We already noted that $\C_0 \cong \mathbb{N}$.
 Moreover, we observe that there is a \emph{unique} contextual ucwf $(\D, T_\D)$, isomorphic to $(\C, T_\C)$ and such that $\D_0 = \mathbb{N}$ with $0$ terminal and $s(n) = n+1$ for all $n \in \D_0$.
 Hence we assume from now on that contextual ucwfs have natural numbers as objects.
-Now, by Proposition \ref{prop:ucwf_initial}, $\Ncat$ is the base category of the \emph{initial ucwf}.
+By Proposition \ref{prop:ucwf_initial} below, $\Ncat$ is the base category of the \emph{initial ucwf}.
 Hence, if $(\C, T_\C)$ is a contextual ucwf, there is a unique functor

 which is the first component of a cwf-morphism.
-In particular, $L$ preserves the terminal object and context comprehension on the nose, from which it immediately follows that it is identity-on-objects and strictly finite-product preserving.
+In particular, $L$ preserves the terminal object and context comprehension on the nose.
+It follows that it is identity-on-objects and strictly finite-product preserving.

 If $(F, \sigma)$ is a cwf-functor between contextual ucwfs (assuming \emph{w.l.o.g.} that these ucwfs have $\mathbb{N}$ as objects), it follows that $F$ is a morphism between the corresponding Lawvere theories.
 Conversely, for any morphism $F$ between the corresponding Lawvere theories, $\sigma$ can be uniquely recovered from $F$ and projection.
 This yields a full and faithful functor from $\Ucwf_\ctx$ to $\Law$.